murshidalam7474/Job-scheduling-Assignment/README.md

  to list all the jobs you can go to this link http://127.0.0.1:8000/jobs.

 ### Create a Job
-To create a job using cmd: http POST http://127.0.0.1:8000/jobs name="Job Name" description="Job Description" interval="daily"
+To create a job using cmd:
+http POST http://127.0.0.1:8000/jobs name="Weekly Backup" description="Backup database" day_of_week="Monday" time_of_day="21:00"

 ### Run a Job
 To run a job: